Applied Part 3. Project Constitution: First Rules Referendum

 - the mutable layer allows refining playbooks for recurring incidents;

-- agent referendum makes rule change verifiable;
+- the agents referendum makes the change of rules verifiable;

 Artifacts and Readiness Criteria